-- 4. Guardian A person who has been placed by the court in charge of the affairs of the student and granted parental rights and responsibilities. - 5.
-Caregiver An adult resident of Howard County who exercises care, custody, or control over the student but who is neither the biological parent nor legal guardian, as long as the person satisfies the requirements of the Education Article, §7-101 (c) (Informal Kinship Care). - 6.
-Foster Parent An adult approved to care for a child who has been placed in their home by a state agency or a licensed child placement agency as provided by the Family Law Article, §5-507. - K. School Property Any property owned or leased by the HCPSS or used by HCPSS for school-related activities.
-The concept of property extends to school activities such as field trips, use of parks and recreation facilities, proms at hotels, etc. School buses, bus stops, and facilities scheduled by the school system for student use are considered an extension of school property. - L. School-Related Activity Any school system activity, whether held on or off school property, in which a student directly participates (e.g., school field trip, athletic event, class/graduation activity), or in which the student does not directly participate but represents the school or student body simply by being there (e.g., spectator at a school event). - M. Staff All HCPSS school system and contracted employees. - N. Student Support Team (SST) A diverse group of school-based educators, that may include school counselors, psychologists, administrators, health assistants, and teachers, that meet regularly to discuss the educational and behavioral needs of students.
-When necessary, this group also collaboratively develops interventions to support the specific needs of students. - O. Suspension The denial of a student's right to attend regular classes or school for a specified period of time for cause.
-Suspension includes extended suspension, in-school suspension, short-term suspension, or long-term suspension. - 1.
-In-School Suspension The removal of a student from the student's current education program, for up to but not more than 10 school days in one school year, for disciplinary reasons by the principal to another location within the school building. - 2.
-Short-Term Suspension The removal of a student from school for up to but not more than 3 school days for disciplinary reasons as determined by the principal.
+- 4. Guardian A person who has been placed by the court in charge of the affairs of the student and granted parental rights and responsibilities. - Caregiver An adult resident of Howard County who exercises care, custody, or control over the student but who is neither the biological parent nor legal guardian, as long as the person satisfies the requirements of the Education Article, §7-101 (c) (Informal Kinship Care). - 6.
+Foster Parent An adult approved to care for a child who has been placed in their home by a state agency or a licensed child placement agency as provided by the Family Law Article, §5-507. - M. Restorative Practices Processes that proactively build healthy relationships and a sense of community to prevent and address conflict and wrongdoing. - N. School Day Day, including a partial day, when a public agency is open and students are required to be in attendance for instruction. - O. School Property Any property owned or leased by the HCPSS or used by HCPSS for school-related activities.
+The concept of property extends to school activities such as field trips, use of parks and recreation facilities, proms at hotels, etc. School buses, bus stops, and facilities scheduled by the school system for student use are considered an extension of school property. - P. School-Related Activity Any school system activity, on or off school property, in which a student directly participates (e.g. school field trip, athletic event, or class/graduation activity), or an activity in which the student does not directly participate but represents the school or student body simply by being present (e.g. spectator at a school event). - Q. Section 504 Plan A written document developed for an eligible student that allows the student to receive a free and appropriate public education in the least restrictive environment. - R. Staff All HCPSS school system and contracted employees. - S. Student Support Team (SST) A diverse group of school-based educators, that may include school counselors, psychologists, administrators, nurses, and teachers, that meet regularly to discuss the educational and behavioral needs of students.
+When necessary, this group also collaboratively develops interventions to support the specific needs of students. - T. Suspension The denial of a student's right to attend regular classes or school for a specified period of time for cause.
+Suspension includes extended suspension, in-school suspension, short-term suspension, or long-term suspension.

-- 3. Long-Term Suspension The removal of a student from school for between 4-10 school days for disciplinary reasons as determined by the principal. - 4.
-Extended Suspension The exclusion of a student from school for between 11 and 45 school days for disciplinary reasons as determined by the Superintendent/Designee.
+- 1. In-School Suspension The removal of a student from the student's current education program, for up to but not more than 10 school days in one school year, for disciplinary reasons by the principal to another location within the school building. - 2.
+Short-Term Suspension The removal of a student from school for up to but not more than 3 school days for disciplinary reasons as determined by the principal. - 3.
+Long-Term Suspension The removal of a student from school for between 4-10 school days for disciplinary reasons as determined by the principal. - Extended Suspension The exclusion of a student from school for between 11 and 45 school days for disciplinary reasons as determined by the Superintendent/Designee.